 If you’re traveling with just carry-on bags, you may find that your printed or mobile boarding pass won’t work at the TSA checkpoint.
 If this happens, you can just show your documents at a Volaris check-in counter to have them reprinted for free.
 This may be a tactic for Volaris to check the weight of your carry-on bags.

 When I flew Volaris, I had paid for the extra carry-on weight and was never asked to weigh my bags.
 However, there have been varying reports on how strict Volaris agents are at checking the weight of bags, with some reporting agents roaming the gate area with handheld scales.
 It will likely vary by airport and you’re more likely to have your baggage scrutinized at stations departing Mexico or Central America.
-Bottom line, pay for the amount of luggage you need during booking or take the risk and be prepared to pay more at the airport if you are caught with overweight bags.
+Bottom line, pay for the amount of luggage you need during booking or take the risk and be prepared to pay more at the airport if you are caught with too many or overweight bags.

 At larger airports, like LAX, there may be several flights departing from the same gate around the same time, and if there are any delays, it can be confusing to know which flight is boarding.
 Since this is a Mexican airline, expect all the announcements to be in Spanish, even on flights departing from the U.S. If you are confused at any moment, just politely ask one of the gate agents to make sure you are in the right boarding area and when your flight is boarding.